I've been an online writer for several years. My articles focus on a wide range of topics, including skin care, fashion and holidays.

 Created using the silica-rich cosmetic grade clay known as Kaolin, the Pink Clay AHA Face Mask promotes glowy skin while the crushed walnut shells and pomegranate work together to deliver a luxurious exfoliating treatment.
 Like all of the other products sold on their website, the mask is cruelty-free, vegan and contains only natural ingredients meaning there are no harsh chemicals, SLE's or sulphates lurking beneath the surface.

-Having used several different clay masks in the past (some of which I found to be very drying), another thing about the AHA mask which piqued my interest is that the product is infused with hydrating oils, including organic argan and organic jojoba oil which add moisture to your skin while the clay works its magic by drawing out impurities.
+Having used several different clay masks in the past (some of which I found to be very drying), another thing about the AHA mask that piqued my interest at the time of purchase is that this product is infused with hydrating oils, including organic argan oil and organic jojoba oil which add much-needed moisture to your skin while the clay works its magic by drawing out any impurities.

 Pink Clay AHA Face Mask Cost